VSP, 3D modeling and AR welcome the new era of personalized CMF surgery

 Enhancing surgical practices and CMF education in the OR with AR

-AR is rapidly emerging as a promising tool in both surgical practices and education.
+Augmented Reality (AR) is emerging as a promising tool in both surgical practices and education.
 By superimposing digital information onto the surgeon’s field of view, AR offers a live feed of critical data during the procedure.
-This can highlight anatomical landmarks, alert the surgeon to vital steps, and even serve as a real-time teaching aid for trainees.
-The potential for AR in training younger surgeons is particularly exciting, as it offers a new dimension of experiential learning that is both interactive and immersive.
+This can highlight anatomical landmarks, alert the learner to vital steps, and offer real-time feedback.&

 Technology as an extension—not a replacement—of surgical skill

-Thus, while these tools refine our approach, they do not diminish the importance of clinical expertise and judgment.
-In reality, the best results occur when technology, knowledge, and traditional surgical skills work hand in hand.
+Technology, however, remains a tool.
+New tools refine our approaches to care, but do not replace clinical expertise and judgment.
+Rana et al. (2025) emphasize that, “modern technology complements rather than replaces the clinical expertise and principles established in cranio-maxillofacial surgery”.
+The best results occur when technology, knowledge, and traditional surgical skills work hand in hand.

 A new tailored standard for precision and personalization